-the Johnny Alegre AFFINITY home page
+Johnny Alegre AFFINITY

-The Johnny Alegre AFFINITY album is on
+Johnny Alegre AFFINITY on Candid Records

 Candid Records

-The Candid Candid Records label originated in New York in the 1960s when Archie Bleyer, owner of the Cadence Label and producer/writer Nat Hentoff, indulged their passion for jazz music with their own jazz line, with recordings by Charles Mingus, Abbey Lincoln, Steve Lacy, Charlie Mariano, Max Roach and other jazz musicians regarded today as legends.
+The Candid Records label originated in New York in the 1960s when Archie Bleyer, owner of the Cadence Label and producer/writer Nat Hentoff, indulged their passion for jazz music with their own jazz line, with recordings by Charles Mingus, Abbey Lincoln, Steve Lacy, Charlie Mariano, Max Roach and other jazz musicians regarded today as legends.

 Guitarist Juan B.H.
 Alegre III, aka Johnny Alegre attended the University of the Philippines College of Music in the latter 1970s, majored in composition and was a founding member of the U.P.
 Jazz Ensemble (which became the spawning ground for many of Manila's jazz musicians).
 He studied with the jazz educator Dr. Joseph Howard and pianist Fred Robles.
-He further participated in creative workshops conducted by musicologist-composer Dr. Erhard Karkoshka, guitarist Ike Isaacs and composer-scholar Chou Wen-chung.
+He further participated in creative workshops conducted by musicologist-composer Dr. Erhard Karkoschka, guitarist Ike Isaacs, composer-scholar Chou Wen-chung and the Gamelan master, Wisnusubroto Sunardi.
 Alegre was professionally involved in scores of bar bands and recording projects, spanning more than two decades of Philippine jazz and popular music history and discography; in various capacities as musician, arranger and record producer.
 In May of 2002, Johnny Alegre formed what became arguably Manila's premier jazz collective, the Johnny Alegre AFFINITY, with bassist Colby de la Calzada, drummer Koko Bermejo, pianist Elhmir Saison and saxophonist Tots Tolentino; initiating a series of musical chairs that continue dynamically until the present in various configurations.
 His group performances span the breadth of Manila's high profile clubs and concert venues as a hard-hitting guitar trio; as an atmospheric quartet; and as a jazz quintet par excellence, sometimes supplemented by the exceptional vocalist (Mishka Adams, Cooky Chua).
 AFFINITY's first recorded work, "Stones Of Intramuros", written by Alegre, was introduced via a limited edition Philippine jazz anthology CD, Adobo Jazz Vol.1 (Indira), that caught the attention of the U.K.-based jazz specialty label, Candid Records.
 Subsequently, the first eponymous album, "Johnny Alegre AFFINITY" was released in the Philippines in mid-2005, described in the local press as "a blend of musical, technical and communal creativity between the composer and his allies".
 The opus was subsequently re-released in the UK as "Jazzhound", with a favorable review in the magazine, Jazzwise, and a number of mainstream publications (Nottingham Evening Post, Birmingham Evening Mail, Sunderland Echo, etc)and capped by two sold-out engagements (with guest saxophonist, Dimitri Vassilakis) in London's PizzaExpress Jazz Club.
 As part of the evolving cultural landscape of creative music in the Asia-Pacific, Johnny Alegre�s musical projects contribute meaningfully towards bringing an emerging and vibrant Philippine jazz milieu to the attention of Southeast Asia and beyond.
-Johnny Alegre unfolds his music in 2008 with a large and ambitious work, �Eastern Skies�, set to the symphonic backdrop of the Global Studio Orchestra conducted by Berklee suma cum laude Gerard Salonga with arrangements by Ria-Villena-Osorio.
+Johnny Alegre unfolds his music in 2008 with a large and ambitious work, Eastern Skies, set to the symphonic backdrop of the Global Studio Orchestra conducted by Berklee suma cum laude Gerard Salonga with arrangements by Ria-Villena-Osorio.
 The new album is the long-awaited response to the clamor for even more innovative music from "Manila's jazz superband".
-Additional releases slated for the year include what promises to be a global breakthrough effort for a Philippine artist: a U.S. recording of the guitarist-composer joined by Billy Hart (drums) and Ron McClure (bass).
+In 2009, MCA Music (Universal Music Group) released a global breakthrough effort for a Philippine artist: a U.S. recording of the guitarist-composer joined by Billy Hart (drums) and Ron McClure (bass) entitled Johnny Alegre 3.
 Plans are also afoot for a Philippine-release album anthology (live and studio tracks) featuring several incarnations of Johnny Alegre's AFFINITY unit.
 As part of the ever-evolving cultural landscape in Manila, Johnny Alegre's projects with AFFINITY contribute greatly to the city's unique and vibrant jazz milieu.

-Johnny Alegre in mySpace
+EVERYTHING Johnny Alegre

 We are listed in